solanovisitor/hacs-ai/docs/api-reference.md

 - **[Documentation Hub](index.md)** - Complete documentation index
 - **[Quick Start Guide](quick-start.md)** - Get running in 5 minutes
 - **[Healthcare Tools](hacs-tools.md)** - Detailed tool documentation
-- Integration guides: LangGraph (see package README), LangChain (see package README), MCP (see package README)
+- Integration guides: LangGraph (see package README), MCP (see package README)

 ---

 *This API reference is maintained as part of the HACS project.
 For the latest updates, see the [GitHub repository](https://github.com/solanovisitor/hacs-ai).*

 ## Rendering and Data Views